tsnow0/tsnow0/README.md

 - 🌱 I’m currently learning about the beast that is SAP in preparation for converting our Power BI reports over to SAP Analytics Cloud
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/torisnow/) or victoriasnow@outlook.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Viggo Mortensen bought 3 horses that were used in the LOTR films.
-One of them was the horse ridden by Arwen's stunt women who couldn't afford to purchase the horse herself.
+One of them was gifted to Arwen's stunt women who couldn't afford the horse herself!